 Itinerary | London to Ghana – West Africa

-We enter the Sahel; the vast semi arid desert that separates the Sahara from the forests of black Africa and cross the Senegal River into Senegal.
+The Sahel is vast semi arid desert separating the Sahara from the forests of Africa.
+We cross this region to the Senegal River into Senegal.
 We reach St Louis on the coast and the capital Dakar with its great night clubs.

 We follow the border of Gambia to the west of Senegal and cross into Mali to the Capital Bamako, Mali is justly-famed for the singular beauty of its mud mosques and its markets and the beautiful villages.
 Mali is rapidly being swallowed up by the desert, its rapid desertification due to on-going droughts, over-grazing, topsoil erosion, harsh winds, and the scavenging of trees for firewood